ivansible/server/roles/lin-tor/README.md

 # ivansible.lin-tor
-This role performs:
+This role installs tor daemon on linux.
- - action1;
- - action2;

 ## Requirements